 Ganar et al., COCIS, 2021

-Understanding the self-organization in biological systems
+Studying protein condensates in biological systems

 We are also using the synthetic cell platform to study the fundamentals of biological systems, especially with regards to the self-assembly of proteins.
 We are focusing on two processes: (i) studying the actin cytoskeleton that drives shape changes to the cell, and (ii) protein-based condensates that are involved the cytoskeletal functionality as well as potential novel and yet unknown functions.
 The role of condensates in cytoskeletal functionality and cell shaping is highly unexplored, and we are studying the interplay of condensates and actin dynamics within cell-mimicking vesicles using state-of-the-art microfluidic systems.
 We frequently collaborate with experts, for example, with Dolf Weijers (WUR) to explore the self-assembly behavior of plant polarity proteins and with Ingrid Dijkgraaf (Maastricht University) to understand the biomechanics of condensate-forming proteins from tick saliva.